Dacia spring

 Electric cars are called to dominate the European and world automotive scene in the coming years.
 Electrics are currently synonymous with expensive prices, although not all of them are like that.
 The Dacia spring It arrives to democratize electric mobility.
 A small SUV designed for mostly urban use, and with features that make it highly desirable.

-In 2021 Dacia presents the Spring to the world, receiving a notable update in 2024 on the occasion of the new brand image.
+In 2021, Dacia presents the Spring to the world, receiving a notable update in 2024 to mark the new brand image.
 An urban SUV that breaks the mold of an industry.
-Cheap electric cars become a reality, and in one fell swoop it becomes the company's smallest model, below units as famous as the Dacia Sandero or Dacia Duster.
-Technical characteristics of the Dacia Spring
+Cheap electric cars become a reality, and in one fell swoop, it becomes the company's smallest model, below such famous units as the Dacia Sandero or Dacia Duster.
+In mid-2025, and subsequently in early 2026, Dacia will launch a major update that, while not affecting the design or the interior, does add significant mechanical improvements..

 Technical characteristics of the Dacia Spring